-Infection Control Guidance
+Infection Prevention and Control

-Healthcare Accreditation Scheme
+Healthcare Accreditation Scheme, Poland, 2016

-National Centre for Quality Assessment in Healthcare/CMJ
+National Centre for Quality Assessment in Healthcare

-Its role is comparable to the Care Quality Commission and the National Institute for Health and Care Excellence in England.
+CMJ's role is comparable to the Care Quality Commission and the National Institute for Health and Care Excellence in England.

 CMJ website (in Polish)